 The fast and thorough disinfection process

-Ozone is a highly reactive gas with powerful oxidizing properties, effectively killing bacteria, viruses, and other microorganisms.
-By introducing ozone to water, it reacts with contaminants and breaks down their cellular structure, eliminating them effectively.
-The result of this is that ozone disinfects water fast and thoroughly, eliminating harmful microorganisms from the water (Ozonation is 3,000 times faster than chlorination in disinfecting water).
+Ozone is a highly reactive gas with powerful oxidizing properties, killing bacteria, viruses, and other microorganisms.
+Introducing ozone to water reacts with contaminants and breaks down their cellular structure, eliminating them effectively.
+The result is that ozone disinfects water quickly and thoroughly, removing harmful microorganisms (Ozonation is 3,000 times faster than chlorination in disinfecting water).

-Unlike traditional disinfectants, such as chlorine, ozone breaks down into oxygen after its disinfecting properties have been utilized, leaving no harmful byproducts in the water.
-This makes ozone a safe and environmentally friendly solution for water treatment, providing clean and safe water without the risk of harmful residuals.
+Unlike traditional disinfectants, such as chlorine, ozone breaks down into oxygen after its disinfecting properties have been utilized, leaving no harmful by-products in the water.
+This makes ozone a safe and environmentally friendly solution for water treatment, providing clean and safe water without the risk of toxic residuals.

-In addition to its disinfecting properties, ozone is also a versatile solution that can be used to treat various water sources, including municipal, industrial, and agricultural wastewater, Drinking water treatment, hydraulic fracking water, bottled water, vertical farming, etc.
+In addition to its disinfecting properties, ozone is a versatile solution that can treat various water sources, including municipal, industrial, and agricultural wastewater, Drinking water treatment, hydraulic fracking water, bottled water, vertical farming, etc.